About Project Connect: Community Initiated Solutions

 Organization Project Focus Years 1-2 Awards Years 3-5 Awards

 Austin Cooperative Business Foundation Asociación de Residentes The Asociación de Residentes North Lamar (ARNL) is a Manufactured Housing Community owned by residents as a cooperative.
-This program will assist with a property tax abatement strategy. $516,206 organization did not apply
+This program will assist with a property tax abatement strategy. $516,206 Did not apply for additional funding

-Austin Tenants Council (A project of Texas Rio Grande Legal Aid - TRLA) The anti-displacement funding will increase tenant stabilization along the Project Connect corridor by empowering tenants to exercise their rights through mediation, advocacy, and education. $997,310 $2,000,000
+Austin Tenants Council (A project of Texas Rio Grande Legal Aid - TRLA) The anti-displacement funding will increase tenant stabilization along the Project Connect corridor by informing tenants of their rights through mediation, advocacy, and education. $997,310 $2,000,000

 Austin Voices for Education and Youth The North Austin/Rundberg Community Stabilization Project will provide rent assistance for short-term stabilization, social work case management to increase resource access and workforce education, community building, advocacy, and tenant rights education to increase long-term housing stability. $1,268,000 $500,000

-Business & Community Lenders The Austin CLT Accelerator will grow and scale the capacity of a cohort of nonprofits to increase community land trust availability, establishing long-term affordable homeownership opportunities along Project Connect transit lines to help households stabilize their finances and avoid displacement. $2,000,000 organization did not apply
+Business & Community Lenders The Austin CLT Accelerator will grow and scale the capacity of a cohort of nonprofits to increase community land trust availability, establishing long-term affordable homeownership opportunities along Project Connect transit lines to help households stabilize their finances and avoid displacement. $2,000,000 Did not apply for additional funding

 Communities in School of Central Texas The Student and Family Assistance (SAFA) program provides financial support to address housing insecurity, helping to stabilize students' home lives and prevent displacement.
 The program will integrate rental assistance into existing financial support processes and connect students and their families to financial wellness resources and events. $1,500,000 $2,000,000